 Rwanda’s national parks are not just about natural beauty and wildlife; they are deeply connected to the country’s rich history and cultural heritage.
 In Volcanoes National Park, visitors can explore the legacy of Dian Fossey, the famed primatologist who dedicated her life to studying and protecting the mountain gorillas.
 You can visit the Dian Fossey Grave and learn more about her remarkable contributions to conservation.

 Additionally, many national parks in Rwanda have strong ties to local communities.
-Cultural experiences, such as visiting nearby villages and participating in traditional dance and music performances, give travelers the opportunity to connect with Rwanda’s people and learn about the customs and traditions that have shaped the nation.
+Cultural experiences, such as visiting nearby villages and participating in traditional dance and music performances, allow travellers to connect with Rwanda’s people and learn about the customs and traditions that have shaped the nation.

 6. Pristine Forest Ecosystems